Issues of Concern

 As with scientific truth, where beliefs developed from "experience" are considered to be the worst level of evidence, deferring to "experience" or "years in the business" is not a reliable way to achieve the best decision in ethics.

 Nevertheless, a shortcut to not having to think through an ethical dilemma is to refer to what a common/shared authority has already said.
-The following list, from laws to policies, serves as a relative weighting of authority on medical policy (in decreasing order) for American HCPs that may help a HCP determine a course of action.
+From laws to policies, the following list serves as a relative weighting of authority on medical policy (in decreasing order) for American HCPs that may help a HCP determine a course of action.

 - US law (statutory law, common laws, executive law)